 - Seat Belt Safety: The importance of wearing a seat belt when traveling in an automobile.
 This critical message is generally delivered to elementary school students.

-- Bike Patrol: The role of the bike patrol ranger in the Park District, and the importance of bicycle laws and safety.
-Certified police mountain bike rangers patrol off-road areas of Cleveland Metroparks that are not easily accessible in a cruiser.
+- Bike Patrol: The role of the bike patrol in the Park District, and the importance of bicycle laws and safety.
+Certified police mountain bike officers patrol off-road areas of Cleveland Metroparks that are not easily accessible in a cruiser.

 - K-9 Unit: The role of the police canine in the Park District.
-The Ranger Department's state and nationally-certified canines, Radar and Rocky, are used to locate missing persons, apprehend fleeing suspects, and detect illegal drugs in Cleveland Metroparks.
+The Police Department's state and nationally-certified canines are used to locate missing persons, apprehend fleeing suspects, and detect illegal drugs in Cleveland Metroparks.

 - Mounted Unit: The role of the police horse in the Park District.
 With nearly 23,000 acres of land, and hundreds of miles of trails, the Mounted Unit is essential to the protection and safety of Cleveland Metroparks.

-Cleveland Metroparks rangers also provide the following community services:
+Cleveland Metroparks police also provide the following community services:

 Just for KIDS!